-The Company has initiated a program of an estimated 110 line-km of Transient Electromagnetic soundings to delineate areas of potential brines.
+In 2024, the Company completed 70 line-km of a planned program of 110 line-km of Transient Electromagnetic soundings, intended to detect and delineate potential brine aquifers.
 This will be followed by drilling of up to 6 diamond drill holes to log the basin geology and collect brine samples, subject to permitting, which is underway.